kubedb/docs/docs/guides/solr/quickstart/overview/index.md

 Notice the `DEPRECATED` column.
 Here, `true` means that this SolrVersion is deprecated for the current KubeDB version.
 KubeDB will not work for deprecated SolrVersion.

-In this tutorial, we will use `9.4.1` SolrVersion CR to create an Solr cluster.
+In this tutorial, we will use `9.4.1` SolrVersion CR to create a Solr cluster.

 > Note: An image with a higher modification tag will have more features and fixes than an image with a lower modification tag.
-Hence, it is recommended to use ZooKeeperVersion CRD with the highest modification tag to take advantage of the latest features.
-For example, use `xpack-8.11.1` over `7.9.1-xpack`.
+Hence, it is recommended to use SolrVersion CRD with the highest modification tag to take advantage of the latest features.
+For example, use `9.4.1` over `8.11.2`.

-## Create an Solr Cluster
+## Create a Solr Cluster

 The KubeDB operator implements a Solr CRD to define the specification of a Solr database.

-The Kubedb Solr runs in solrcloud mode.
+The Kubedb Solr runs in `solrcloud` mode.
 Hence, it needs a external zookeeper to distribute replicas among pods and save configurations.

 We will use KubeDB ZooKeeper for this purpose.